jamesbayley/unitsafe/README.md

 - Propose design improvements,
 - Develop and maintain the project,
-- Enhance our testing and performance suite.
+- Enhance the testing and performance suite.

 ## Errata